Matt Moore (politician)

-Donald Matthew Moore (born April 22, 1982) is an American politicial commentator and Republican political strategist who served as the 18th chairman of the South Carolina Republican Party from 2013 to 2017.
+Donald Matthew Moore (born April 22, 1982) is an American political commentator and Republican political strategist who served as the 18th chairman of the South Carolina Republican Party from 2013 to 2017.
 For most of his two terms, he was the youngest state chairman in America's two major political parties.

 Early life, education, and early career

 Moore was born and raised in Tifton, Georgia.
 Moore attended Georgia Tech, where he majored in industrial engineering and minored in pre-law.
 At Georgia Tech, Moore was a Presidential Scholar, the highest academic scholarship awarded to undergraduate students.
 He graduated with honors in 2005.
 After working for Republican political organizations including the Georgia Republican Party and the Republican Governors Association, Moore moved to South Carolina in 2007 to work for then-governor Mark Sanford.

-Moore attended business school at the University of South Carolina, where in 2014 he earned a master’s degree in Economics.
+Moore attended business school at the University of South Carolina, where in 2014 he earned a master's degree in Economics.
 His research thesis, "The Economic Impact of South Carolina's 2012 Republican Presidential Primary," received state and national press coverage.

-He served as the South Carolina Republican Party's executive director during the 2011-2012 election cycle and as a senior staffer for United States Senator Tim Scott before his election.
+He served as the South Carolina Republican Party's executive director during the 2011–2012 election cycle and as a senior staffer for United States Senator Tim Scott before his election.

 Political career

 Moore has served as a commentator for Fox News, CNN, MSNBC, The Wall Street Journal, The Washington Post, and The New York Times.
 On June 12, 2014, he earned the national New York Times "Quotation of the Day" for describing the power of grassroots activists in the social media era.
 On May 2, 2015, Moore was re-elected to a second term.
 He won 83% of the vote.

 In April 2016, Moore was mentioned as a possible candidate for chairman of the Republican National Committee.
 An editorial in The Post and Courier stated the "Republican National Committee probably needs to move Matt Moore to the top of its short list."

 In July 2016, Moore served as co-chairman of the South Carolina delegation to the 2016 Republican National Convention and as a member of the convention's powerful Rules Committee.

 In November 2016, Moore's name appeared on a short list of candidates under consideration to replace Republican National Committee chairman Reince Priebus.
 Michigan Republican Party chairwoman Ronna Romney McDaniel was eventually chosen by then-President-elect Donald Trump as his recommendation to replace Priebus.

 In December 2016, Moore served as a member of the Presidential Electoral College.
 On February 4, 2017 Moore announced that he would not seek a third term as chairman of the South Carolina Republican Party.
+In 2018, he joined political consulting firm First Tuesday Strategies as a partner.